louismarcel90/Gatekeeper/README.md

 ## 7. 🏛️ Why Gatekeeper Matters

-APIs are a company’s primary integration surface and attack vector
+APIs are a company’s primary integration surface and attack vector.

-Gatekeeper mirrors how modern platform teams design internal infrastructure for regulated, security-conscious, and fast-growing organizations
+Gatekeeper mirrors how modern platform teams design internal infrastructure for regulated, security-conscious, and fast-growing organizations.